This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 The Neck is worked with WS facing throughout.

-With WS facing, join yarn in first unworked st across Row 15 of Back.
+With WS facing and the smaller hook, join yarn to first unworked st of Row 15 of Back.

 Round 2 (WS): ch1, hhdc in blo of each st around, ss in first st to join.